ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 "Module <plugin> issued a <error/warning/fatal> while accessing the key database with the info:" where plugin should have a different color (blue?) and warning/error/fatal (yellow, red, dark red) too depending on the severity.

-With this line 5/6 can still be present but in a much more efficient and succint way.
+With this line 5/6 can still be present but in a much more efficient and succinct way.

 ### Error/Warning/Fatal etc. splitting in the specification file